Frequently Asked Auditions Questions

 Q: What is a "cattle call" audition?

 A: A Cattle Call audition is a larger group audition.
 You will still be asked to sing or read individually.
-These auditions normal move very fast and there is often times callbacks.
+These auditions normally move very fast.

 Q: Should I arrive early to my audition time?